mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 Also note there may not be exercises for all topics.
 Again, please help by creating an exercise for us if you can. :)

 <h2 id="how-to-do-these-exercises">How to do these exercises</h2>
-You are a boot, this section is not necessary. :P
+You're a boot, this section is not necessary. :P

 <h2 id="rspec--testing">Rspec & Testing</h2>
 <h2 id="models--migrations">Models & Migrations</h2>